GTretiakov/memory_game_ms2/README.md

 -	Draw.io

 ## Testing
-Most of the testing was done manually during development process using Google Chrome Inspect tool.
+Most of the testing was done manually during development process using Google Chrome Inspect tool.<br/>

+The basis for this game are two empty arrays.
+My JS code randomly pushes numbers to "myArray" and a player has to repeat these numbers clicking on them and pushing into "myArray2".
+To compare arrays, I used a snippet of code found on https://masteringjs.io/tutorials/fundamentals/compare-arrays.
+It compares not only arrays but every value they store.<br>
 One of the biggest issues I had while developing this game was implementing timeout inside for-loop inside my 'repeat' function.
 The length of myArray was increasing and I didn't know how to increase a timeout accordingly.
 After hours of research and experiments with setTimeout and setInterval functions I've found a solution on [Stack Overflow](https://stackoverflow.com/questions/7749090/how-to-use-setinterval-function-within-for-loop).

 <br/>To record player's score I've used myArray.length in a 'score' function, but the problem was detected when I noticed that I could increase score just by clicking the Start button as it adds new number to myArray with every click.
 To avoid it I've made a decision to disable 'Start' button for the time of playing.
 It enables again after the game is over.
 Also, I've disabled buttons with numbers to make sure a player can't finish the game before even starting it.